HAL-G1THuB/jsonpiler/docs/functions.md

 Creates a function.
 The first argument specifies the parameter list;
-the remaining arguments are evaluated as expressions within the function body.
+the remaining arguments form the function body and are evaluated when the function is called.
-Returns the resulting function object.
 `lambda` introduces a new scope.

 ```json